 According to the Single Specialty Ambulatory Surgery Demonstration Project Work Group charge, the goal was to "Develop a plan to evaluate and test the concept of single special ambulatory surgery centers in North Carolina" (Work Group Charge, 2009).
 Additionally, this model was designed to include measures "of value, access to the uninsured, and quality and safety of care" that are aligned with the basic principles of the SMFP.
-As stated in the 2010 SMFP, each facility will provide "annual reports to the Agency showing the facility's compliance with the project criteria."
-Additional criteria requires the Agency to "perform an evaluation of each facility at the end of the first calendar year the facility is in operation and will perform an annual evaluation of each facility thereafter" (Table 6D, SMFP 2010).
-Only two of the three facilities, Piedmont Outpatient Surgery Center and Triangle Orthopaedics Surgery Center, have been licensed.
-The Agency was able to evaluate the report provided by this facility and reported the first year's evaluation findings to the SHCC on May 29, 2013.
+As stated in the 2010 SMFP, each facility will provide "annual reports to the Agency to "perform an evaluation of each facility at the end of the first calendar year the facility is in operation and will perform an annual evaluation of each facility thereafter" (Table 6D, 2010 SMFP).

-Three demonstration project sites were approved by the SHCC in the 2010 SMFP, and no demonstration projects were added in subsequent SMFPs, or in the 2014 Proposed SMFP.
-Table 6D (2011 SMFP, 2013 SMFP, and Proposed 2014 SMFP) and Table 6C (2012 SMFP) are inventory tables, providing information about the status of the three demonstration sites.
+Three demonstration project sites were approved by the SHCC in the 2010 SMFP, and no demonstration projects were added in subsequent SMFPs, or in the Proposed 2015 SMFP.
+Table 6D (2011 SMFP, 2013 SMFP, 2014 SMFP and Proposed 2015 SMFP) and Table 6C (2012 SMFP) are inventory tables, providing information about the status of the three demonstration sites.
 The inventory table is not an update of the decision; instead, it is an accounting of the implementation of the decision made in 2009 for the 2010 SMFP.